-Rationale: The notion of ontology generalizes that of schema or format, as well as related notions, such as that of thesaurus.
-Ontologies may refer to different aspects of Information Objects, such as their structure, their content, their preservation and others.
+Rationale: The notion of ontology generalises that of schema or format, as well as related notions, such as thesaurus.
+Ontologies can refer to different aspects of Information Objects, such as their structure, their content, their preservation among others.
 Although a Digital Library might define and adopt its own proprietary formats, it is widely acknowledged that standard representation models (e.g. Dublin Core for descriptive metadata, MPEG for the structure of audio-visual objects, OAIS for preservation) enhance the interoperability and reuse of Resources.
-The emergence of rich schemas, such as CIDOC Conceptual Reference Model (CRM) [190], which enable content owners or holders to define articulated descriptions of their digital assets, and to exploit such descriptions in accessing the information or in managing complex applications around them demands greater flexibility at the level of generalisation.
-Semantic Web technologies, notably the Web Ontology Language (OWL), which builds upon Description Logics and the associated inferential capabilities is another driver.
+The emergence of rich schemas, such as CIDOC Conceptual Reference Model (CRM) [199], which enable content owners or holders to define articulated descriptions of their digital assets, and to exploit such descriptions in accessing the information or in managing complex applications around them demands greater flexibility at the level of generalisation.
+Semantic Web technologies, notably the Web Ontology Language (OWL), which builds upon Description Logics and the associated inferential capabilities, is another driver

-The reference model does not make any commitment to a specific Ontology, rather it assumes that the various "systems", DL, DLS, and DLMS, will be able to offer to its users the ability to handle multiple ontologies either sequentially or independently.
+The Reference Model does not make any commitment to a specific Ontology; rather it assumes that the various 'systems', DL, DLS and DLMS, will be able to offer their users the ability to handle multiple ontologies either sequentially or independently.
 A mechanism to support this could offer:

-- An ontology language, able to represent any ontology the DL users may want to work with (e.g. OWL); - An ontology mapping framework, consisting of a language for expressing relations between elements from different ontologies, and an associated engine to exploit such mappings in query evaluation.
+- an ontology language able to represent any ontology the DL users may want to work with (e.g. OWL); - an ontology mapping framework, consisting of a language for expressing relations between elements from different ontologies and an associated engine to exploit such mappings in query evaluation.